backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - How Terraform works?.md

 }
 ```

+- We should *include the lock file in your version control repository* to ensure that Terraform uses the same provider versions across your team and in ephemeral remote execution environments.
-- If the versions defined in the lock file's `provider` block DONOT match the versions defined in your configuration's `required_providers` block, Terraform will prompt you to re-initialize your configuration using the `-upgrade` flag.
+- If we change the versions of providers in the  configuration's `required_providers` block, then we have to to re-initialize your configuration using the `-upgrade` flag.
 	- `terraform init -upgrade`
 - **Terraform uses the `.terraform` directory to store the project's providers and modules**.
 	- Terraform automatically manages the `.terraform` directory.